What I have learnt.

 Home is a place at which you can take your shoes off [our staff room is carpeted; we take our shoes off].
 It is a place at which you know the unique sequences, by heart, of the locks.
 You know them; many others don’t.
 Home is places, and, primarily, home is people.

 And weirder.
 And this is how the strongest of connections are forged.
-There is no ‘should’ outside of ourselves, when we are truly at home.
+There is the relative absence of any ‘should’ outside of ourselves, when we are truly at home.
 Just who we are, and secrets and trust and slip-ups and everything else that this entails]

 I have so much to say on this topic.
 ‘Weird’, and ‘home’.
 The expectations people have of all of us, outside.
 The social masks we wear.
 And the point is, nobody is being quite authentic outside.
 But when we find the right people, and/or the right places, we can be.
 And the value of these incubators of authenticity only exists because their opposites exist – everywhere – too.